 What Is Included in the Swiss Travel Pass

-The Swiss Travel Pass is focused on providing free public transport in the whole of Switzerland.
-And, it also provides free entry to a lot of museums and reasonable discounts on So, it includes
+The Swiss Travel Pass is focused on providing free public transport throughout Switzerland.
+And, it also offers free entry to a lot of museums and reasonable discounts on So, it includes

 Want To Save This For Later?